top of page

 2. Wine Glasses

 Wine plays a significant role in Jewish rituals, and weddings are no exception.
-During the ceremony, a blessing is recited over a cup of wine, signifying joy and the future prosperity of the couple.
-Having two wine glasses at the altar is necessary for this part of the ceremony.
-Often, the couple will share a sip from the same glass, symbolizing their unity.
+A blessing is recited over a cup of wine during the ceremony, signifying joy and the couple's future prosperity.
+Having two wine glasses at the altar is essential for this part of the ceremony.
+Typically, the couple will share a sip from the same glass, symbolizing their unity.

 Ceramic wine cup and Zolo Malbec wine bottle on wooden surface.
 Stone wall background, sunlight casting shadows, relaxed outdoor setting.